-With a growing number of people suffering from alcohol use disorders (AUDs), individuals seeking recovery from alcohol addiction can access grants for treatment.
+With a growing number of drug users suffering from alcohol use disorders (AUDs), individuals seeking family therapy or private help for alcohol addiction can access grants for alcohol treatment.

-Financial assistance can also be a deciding factor for getting into an alcohol rehab or not.
+Financial assistance can also be a deciding factor for getting into a local drug and alcohol rehab or not.

 Alcohol Rehab Grants

-Some grants come in the form of products or services.
+Some grants come in the form of products or mental health services.

-Aside from charitable organisations, grants can be obtained from the government’s National Health Service (NHS) & Public Health England (PHE).
+Aside from charitable organisations, grants can be obtained from the government’s National Health Service (Free NHS Services) & Public Health England (PHE).

-Organisations offering grants for alcohol rehab include government agencies, charities, private foundations, and individuals.
+Organisations offering grants for drug and alcohol rehabilitation include government agencies, charities, private foundations, and individuals.

-The following is a list of organisations where you can apply for grants for alcohol rehabilitation.
+The following is a list of organisations where you can apply for grants for rehabilitation.

 - Turn2us is a charity that is primarily for people living in poverty.